 “Because this wasn’t my intent.
 But the wine—”

 She kissed him back before he could finish his sentence.
 And he felt something he hadn’t felt in a long time.

 And he suddenly began to wonder if he could live up to his promise of no sex.
-He didn’t want to interfere with what he assumed Mary had probably come to view as a “night off.”
+Though she wouldn’t admit it, Mary was probably grateful for a “night off.”

-“We should get to bed,” Nick suggested as his antique grandfather clock struck three.
+“We should get to bed,” Jack suggested as his antique grandfather clock struck three.
 “Otherwise, Santa will pass us by.”

 “Oh, shoot!”
-Nick said, stopping his in his tracks.
+Jack said, stopping his in his tracks.

 “What’s wrong?” asked Mary.

 “Milk and cookies.
 For Santa,” Jack explained.

 Jack headed into the kitchen and returned with a plate of cookies and a half of glass of milk.

 “Yep.
 My Grandma sent them.
 They’re the best,” Jack said, setting the plate and glass on an end table.
 The same grandma whose money was being spent on Mary’s company.